hackerkid/blog/_posts/2014-12-28-migrating-to-jekyll.markdown

 <br><center><img src = "/images/goodbye.png" height = "400p"></center><br>

 The main reason I am migrating from Openshift to Github is becuase of the awesome latency of Github pages as compared to Openshift.
 Since I am using a free hosting in Openshift I have to share my server with other users which results in a very poor uptime and low latency.
-Since Githug pages doesn't allow database Jekyll is the best option for me right now for puting the blog.
+Since Githug pages doesn't allow database Jekyll is the best option for me right now for putting the blog.